 Stairs for Attic Conversions

 Stairs can be a forgotten part of the attic conversion process.
 Despite this, they are however one of the most important parts of the build.
 It can be difficult to decide where stairs are going to go and this is where a designer comes in handy.
-We have our own team of designers who will work with you to make the most out of the space you have.
-When choosing where to put the staircase and what design to have, there are some building and fire regulations you have to consider, which our experts can help you with.
+We have our own team of surveyors and designers who will work with you to make the most out of the space you have.
+When choosing where to put the staircase and what design to have, there are some building and fire regulations you have to consider, which our experts can help you with such as minimum height requirements.
 If space is tight you can opt for space saving stairs such as spiral staircases or alternate tread stairs.
-Our Simply Loft surveyors will be able to give a good indication of feasibility when you book your site survey.
+When your staircase is installed by Simply Loft, we will match the new staircase bannister to the existing on the first and ground floors.
+Our Simply Loft surveyors will be able to give a good indication of feasibility of loft stair cases when you book your site survey.

 Having a roof terrace in London can be magical.
 A little elevation gives you a different perspective and hopefully a great view, as well as some outside space, which can be hard to find in the city.
 Depending on the style of conversion and property, it may be possible to put in an apex skylight door that leads onto a decked roof terrace.
 This project in Maida Vale was a large and complex attic conversion that connected to another conversion within the same house.

 No matter what you use your attic conversion for no one wants a dark and airless room.
 Skylights and Velux windows offer plenty of natural light as well as ventilation.
 Modern and stylish, you can opt for different styles, as well as smart windows, which will close automatically if it rains.
 When you want to block out the light, you can select from a number of blinds and shutters, such as blackout blinds and daylight defusers.